A Look Ahead in the CDMO Drug Product Sector

-Novo Holdings’ pending $16.5-billion acquisition of Catalent to acquire sterile manufacturing capacity to support its Type 2 diabetes and obesity drugs is a major move in the CDMO drug-product space, but what are the implications for other assets in the deal, notably solid dosage products?
+Novo Holdings’ pending $16.5-billion acquisition of Catalent to acquire sterile manufacturing capacity to support its Type 2 diabetes and obesity drugs is a major move in the CDMO drug-product space.
+What are other key developments?

 By Patricia Van Arnum, Editorial Director, DCAT, pvanarnum@dcat.org